 By 2004, many of the original regulars like PD and Brady had moved on, but by this time, several of us remaining had gotten into the Knights of the Old Republic (KOTOR, still the best video game ever) for X-Box and were working on decks for them.
 During a visit to Chicago, I met Deri Morgan aka docmogs, and we worked on a Jolee & Juhani deck together.
 I also moved back to Chicago a short time later.

 In 2005, the Geektopia guys and I were discussing decks for Episode III even before the movie came out.
-I also started playing the Star Wars Miniatures game with Doc, his roommate, Tim, xcrudo, and many others, and the 1670 group was born.
+I also started playing the Star Wars Miniatures game with Doc, his roommate, Tim, xcrudo, and many others, and the League 1670 Group was born.
+The League 1670 features some of the very best players in the history of Star Wars Miniatures and I also played in it.
 Minis was a great game in its own right and basically eliminated the chance for Hasbro to continue Epic Duels, but it also ended up fueling Epic Duels in 2 big ways: For one, it granted us a bunch of excellent figures to expand our Epic Duels set with.
 The other was that Doc, Tim and I were playing Minis online using the Vassal engine.
 It didn’t take me long to figure out how to set up Epic Duels on Vassal and this kicked off what I’d now call the Golden Age of Online Epic Duels.

 Once Epic Duels on Vassal had been established, Rich Pizor set up the Epic Duels Online League, and I was invited to participate as one of 4 “Jedi Council” members, along with Scott Hagarty and Aaron Shockley, who did the heavy lifting on setting up the original SWED for Vassal module after I had pioneered it.
 From 2006-2010, the EDOL pretty much always had a tournament going, typically with dozens of people, often several at once.
 We even had “seasons” with divisions and records, and I won a couple of “season championships”.